Advanced Accounting for BS/MS in Accounting

 - Transaction costs

-- Understanding premium over book value versus premium over market value
+Understanding premium over book value versus premium over market

 - Understanding control premium